awsdocs/aws-cpp-developer-guide/doc_source/sdk-metrics.rst

 #.
 Create an application with an |sdk-cpp| client to use an AWS service.
 #.
 Host your project on an |EC2| instance or in your local environment.
 #.
 Install and use the latest version of the |sdk-cpp|.
 #.
-Install and configure an |CW| agent on an EC2 instance or in your local environment.
+Install and configure a |CW| agent on an EC2 instance or in your local environment.
 #.
 Authorize |SDKM| to Collect and Send Metrics
 #. :ref:`csm-enable-agent`